-The defendant, Saul Barela Serna, stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 20th day of April, 1998, in Harris County, Texas.
+The defendant, Ashley Ervin, stands charged by indictment with the offense of capital murder, alleged to have been committed on or about the 26th day of May, 2006, in Harris County, Texas.
 The defendant has pleaded not guilty.

-A person commits the offense of murder if he intentionally or knowingly causes the death of an individual.
+A person commits the offense of murder if she intentionally or knowingly causes the death of an individual.

-A person commits the offense of capital murder if he intentionally commits murder, as hereinbefore defined, in the course of committing or attempting to commit the offense of robbery.
+A person commits the offense of capital murder if she intentionally commits murder, as hereinbefore defined, in the course of committing or attempting to commit the offense of robbery.
 Robbery is a felony offense.

-A person commits the offense of robbery if, in the course of committing theft, as that term is hereinafter defined, and with intent to obtain or maintain control of property of another, he:
+A person commits the offense of robbery if, in the course of committing theft, and with intent to obtain or maintain control of property of another she intentionally or knowingly causes bodily injury to another.